The Escape (2017 film): Production

 The film was shot on location in Kent, London and Paris.
 Savage wrote a general treatment of the story, but all the dialogue was improvised.

 Scenes were filmed in and around the Gravesend area in Kent, including Northfleet Nursery which was used as Tara’s son’s day centre.
 Imperial Business Park also features, as Tara’s local place for shopping.
 Production also filmed in and around Dartford, as well as at a nearby kids’ playground in Swanscombe.
 And a scene was also filmed at Ebbsfleet International Station, where Tara (Gemma Arterton) watches the trains on one occasion and later leaves for Paris.

+Other shots were filmed in London, notably around the River Thames, on Waterloo Bridge and along the Queen's Walk at the Southbank Book Market in particular.
+The flat in the first and last scenes is located at 35 Goodge Street.
+Filming also took place in Paris, notably at the Musée de Cluny (National Museum of the Middle Ages), at the Tuileries Garden and in the 10th arrondissement, between the Gare du Nord and Boulevard de Bonne-Nouvelle.

 Reception

 Box office

 The Escape has grossed $12,074 in the United States and Canada, and $499,129 in other territories, for a worldwide total of $511,203.

 Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 76%, based on 46 reviews, and an average rating of 6.45/10.
 The website's critical consensus reads, "The Escape probes gender mores while surveying the wreckage of a marriage — and offering the underrated Gemma Arterton another opportunity to prove her dramatic mettle."
 On Metacritic, the film holds a weighted average rating of 75 out of 100, based on 15 critics, indicating "generally favorable reviews".